MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment.md

 ms.collection: M365-identity-device-management
 ---

-# Deployment guide: Enroll devices in Microsoft Intune
+# Deployment guidance: Enroll devices in Microsoft Intune

 > [!WARNING]
 > THIS GUIDE IS STILL BEING WRITTEN, AND MAY CONTAIN INCORRECT INFORMATION.